ElegantEngineeringTech/laravel-referrer/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/elegantengineeringtech/laravel-referrer/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/elegantengineeringtech/laravel-referrer/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/elegantly/laravel-referrer.svg?style=flat-square)](https://packagist.org/packages/elegantly/laravel-referrer)

-This small package allows you to detect and store the visitor referrer so that you can access it later.
+This package allows you to detect and store the visitor referrer so that you can access it later.
 A typical use case would be saving the referrer in a database when a visitor registers in your app.

+Out of the box, it captures:

+-   Google Click ID (gclid)
+-   Meta Click ID (fbclid)
+-   TikTok Click ID (ttclid)
+-   Header referer value
+-   All url UTM values
+-   Or add your own source ...

-The package is designed to be flexible regarding:
+The package is designed to be very flexible regarding:

--   How you want to detect the referrer
+-   How you want to detect the referrer.
--   How you want to store the referrer value
+-   How you want to store the referrer value.

+Out of the box, it can store referrer values in:

+-   Laravel Context
+-   Laravel Session
+-   A Cookie
+-   Or add your own driver

 ## Installation